-This healthy, flavor-packed Mediterranean Freekeh Salad will quickly become a staple in your dinner rotation.
-Option to serve as a light vegetarian entree or along with fish or chicken.
+This healthy, flavor-packed Mediterranean grain bowl will quickly become a staple in your dinner rotation.
+Get the recipe now.

-This recipe is one of those go-to recipes.
+This Mediterranean grain bowl is one of those go-to recipes.
 In fact, for the past three months, I’ve made it every time we’ve had guests over and then a couple more times for lunches to bring to work.

 Don’t like chickpeas?
 Marcona almonds would be a great way to get a similar texture as well as extra protein and healthy fats.